pagekite/PyPagekite/README.md

 complicated.
 Either the web-server will have to forward connections to pagekite.py, or the other way around.

-#### pagekite.py on port 80 ####
+#### pagekite.py on port 80 (recommended) ####

-Since pagekite.py is designed to run in the role of a front-end proxy, it is safest to run it on port 80:

-   1. Configure pagekite.py as a front-end [as usual](#fe)
+As of pagekite.py 0.3.6, it is possible for front-ends to have direct local back-ends, so just letting pagekite.py have port 80 (and 443) is the simplest way to get the two to coexist:

-   2. Move your old web-server to another port (such as 8080)
+   1. Move your old web-server to another port (such as 8080)
-   3. Run *another* pagekite.py as a back-end for the server on 8080

-This is guaranteed to work, but it does admittedly feel a bit messy to have two pagekite.py processes running on the same machine.
-Future versions of pagekite.py will hopefully address this by allowing specification of direct back-ends on a front-end pagekite.py.
+   2. Configure pagekite.py [as a front-end](#fe) on port 80
+   3. Add --backend specifications for your old web-server.

+For example:

+    frontend$ sudo pagekite.py \
+      --isfrontend \
+      --runas=nobody:nogroup \
+      --ports=80,443 --protos=http,https,websocket \
+      --domain=http,https,websocket:YOURNAME:YOURSECRET \
+      --backend=http,websocket:OLDNAME:localhost:8080: \
+      --backend=https:OLDNAME:localhost:8443:

+Note that no password is required for configuring local back-ends.

 #### Another HTTP server on port 80 ####